Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 - Antarctica is especially significant because of the East Antarctic Icesheet.
 When the icesheet moves further into the surface and comes into contact with mountains, it pushes old deep ice to the surface and exposes centuries-old meteorites.

 ## Question #2: How has the number of documented meteorite landings changed over time, and how will this number likely change in the future?

+Importance of this question:

+- Science & history: The results reflect major advances in planetary science and the launch of research programs.
+This historical data shows how the ways in which we understand the world around us have evolved over time.
+- Economic: Understanding discovery trends helps firms understand how money is being used and justify further spending on scientific research.
+- Future planning: Predicting future meteorite discoveries helps scientific organizations anticipate laboratory processing needs, storage space, research personnel, and even museum collection capacity.

+How this information ties in to the data set:

+- Each meteorite landing includes the year it was discovered as an attribute.
+- Tableau forecasting models allow us to create an accurate forecast for years beyond the dataset.
+- This data allows us to analyze temporal trends across time for 45,000 discoveries.

 <img width="1435" height="711" alt="Image" src="https://github.com/user-attachments/assets/9f627034-d1da-4850-a321-92acb074c37a" />
 <img width="1232" height="708" alt="Image" src="https://github.com/user-attachments/assets/0919955b-a92d-417a-8272-0603ea85b140" />
 <img width="1435" height="707" alt="Image" src="https://github.com/user-attachments/assets/765c843b-cfca-4200-a110-1eb5e57cb3fa" />